 - Complete the initial respirator medical evaluation questionnaire and annual updates as required. - Use the respirator in accordance with the manufacturer's instructions and training guidelines. - Care for the respirator as instructed, and in accordance with the manufacturer insert.
-Protect it from damage and store it in a clean, sanitary location. - Immediately report any defects in the respirator and evacuate to a safe area when necessary. - Promptly report to the supervisor any symptoms of illness that may be related to respirator usage or exposure to hazardous atmospheres. - Report any health concerns related to respirator use and changes in health status to the occupational physician who conducts the medical evaluation for respirator use. - Inform the supervisor or the Respirator Program Administrator of any respiratory hazards that the employee or student believes is not adequately addressed.
+Protect it from damage and store it in a clean, sanitary location. - Immediately report any defects in the respirator and evacuate to a safe area when necessary. - Promptly report to the supervisor any symptoms of illness that may be related to respirator usage or exposure to hazardous atmospheres. - Report any health concerns related to respirator use or changes in health status to the EHS-SRM Occupational Health nurse or the Student Health provider, who are responsible for conducting medical evaluations for respirator use.
+In case of an emergency, seek immediate medical attention and promptly notify Employee Health or Student Health, as applicable. - Inform the supervisor or the Respirator Program Administrator of any respiratory hazards that the employee or student believes is not adequately addressed.